ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

 chmod u+x bin/generate_tfrc_credentials
 ```

-For better automation I added the script execution command to my `gitypod.yml` file, this will ensure that whenever I relaunch my environment the token gets generated.
+For better automation I added the script execution command to my `gitpod.yml` file, this will ensure that whenever I relaunch my environment the token gets generated.

 ```yml
       source ./bin/generate_tfrc_credentials
 ```

-# TF alias for Terrafrom
+# TF alias for Terraform

-Setting terraform alias to be tf will help simplify things for us when we are calling our commands, so we will no need explicitly call out `terrafrom` but now we call it `tf` eg `tf apply` instead of `terraform apply`.
+Setting terraform alias to be tf will help simplify things for us when we are calling our commands, so we will no need explicitly call out `terraform` but now we call it `tf` eg `tf apply` instead of `terraform apply`.
 It helps us shorten our command.

 We can do this by setting up an alias in the bash profile.